Henryk91/note/README.md

 ### Folder Structure

-All the source code is inside src directory.
-Inside src there are client and server directories.
-All the front-end code (react, css, js) are in the client directory.
-Backend Node.js/Express is are in the server directory.
+- `frontend/` — package.json and node_modules for the React app.
+Source lives in `frontend/src/client`; static assets live in `frontend/public`.
+- `backend/` — package.json and node_modules for the API.
+Source lives in `backend/src/server` (types in `backend/src/types`).
+- Configs are scoped per package: `frontend/webpack.config.js`, `frontend/.babelrc`, `frontend/.eslintrc.cjs`, `frontend/jest.config.js` (with `frontend/enzyme.config.js`); backend TypeScript + ESLint live in `backend/tsconfig*.json` and `backend/.eslintrc.cjs`.

-All components are in their own folder (src/client/view/component) with the css file.
-For ease of testing all component css is linked into the main app.css file that is linked into the index.
+All components are in their own folder (frontend/src/client/view/component) with the CSS file.
+For ease of testing all component CSS is linked into the main `app.css` file that is linked into the index.

 ## Specifics